matfournier/presentations/purescript-intro.md

 ---

-# another JS example about React's Hook
+# Another JS example about React's Hook

 - "The State Hook allows us to use state in React functional components:
   - This gets us a step closer to using *functional components* over class components.